-Jamie Prins directs the enterprise marketing strategy for Amazon Kindle, focusing on the use of Kindle in schools, businesses, government agencies, and non-profit organizations.
+Jamie Prins is a currently a Senior Product Manager with Amazon.
+Previously she directed the enterprise marketing strategy for Amazon Kindle, focusing on the use of Kindle in schools, businesses, government agencies, and non-profit organizations.

 Prins holds a B.S. in Informatics and a B.A. in Economics from the University of Washington.
-She is also on the board of the Municipal League Foundation that promotes open and effective government in King County.
+She is also on the board of the Municipal League Foundation, which promotes open and effective government in King County

-A native Washingtonian, Henry double majored in Informatics and Music at the University of Washington.
+A native Washingtonian, Rose double majored in Informatics and Music at the University of Washington.